Performance Review Form

 Structured Without Being Stiff

-A clean review structure — goals, four skill ratings, strengths, growth areas, and signatures — that takes a manager 15 minutes instead of 90 minutes of staring at a blank doc.
+A clean review structure — goals, four skill ratings, strengths, growth areas, and manager signature — that takes a manager 15 minutes instead of staring at a blank doc.

 Goals Tied to Outcomes